boutproject/BOUT-dev/manual/sphinx/user_docs/installing.rst

 This section goes through the process of getting, installing, and starting to run BOUT++.
-Only the basic functionality needed to use BOUT++ is described here; the next section ([sec-advancedinstall]) goes through more advanced options, and how to fix some common problems.
+Only the basic functionality needed to use BOUT++ is described here; the next section (:ref:`sec-advancedinstall`) goes through more advanced options, configurations for particular machines, and how to fix some common problems.

 This section will go through the following steps: